stop histamine reaction clear histamine from body

 The composition of your gut flora is important in determining the levels of histamine you are exposed to.

-It is normal for many strains of bacteria to produce histamine.
-If, however, you have a higher presence of histamine-producing bacteria, you will have higher levels of histamine in your body.
+It is normal for many strains of bacteria to produce histamine, and many of these bacteria live within your digestive tract.
+If, however, you have a higher concentration of histamine-producing bacteria in your system, you will have higher levels of histamine in your body.

-Additionally, some individuals may have a normal level of these bacteria but simply can't handle the histamine being produced due to a different root cause.
+Sometimes, you may have a normal level of these bacteria in your system, but because you simply can't handle even the smallest additional amount of histamine being produced, it'll cause you to have histamine intolerance symptoms.

-In either case, it's important for anyone with histamine intolerance to focus on strains of bacteria that degrade histamine.
+In either case, it's important for anyone with histamine intolerance to take careful note of the strains of bacteria that they're taking in a probiotic, for example.
+Unfortunately, most of the comprehensive probiotic products available today contain a wide variety of strains that both degrade and produce histamine.

-This means double checking all of the strains in your probiotics (as most strains in common probiotics naturally produce histamine) and ensuring you find one that contains only low histamine probiotic strains.
+This means double checking all of the strains in your probiotic products and ensuring you find one that contains only low histamine probiotic strains.

-Now that you know what causes may be underlying your histamine reaction, it's time to learn how to prevent, control or stop a histamine reaction and clear histamine from the body fast.
-The goal is to keep your bucket half empty so that there is room for the unavoidable histamine that is part of life.
+Now that you know what causes may be underlying your histamine reaction, it's time to learn how to prevent, control or stop a histamine reaction and clear histamine from the body... fast.
+The goal is to keep your histamine bucket half empty so that there is still room to tolerate the unavoidable histamine production and exposure in your day-today life without having severe histamine intolerance reactions at every turn.

-Here are my top tips for dealing with a histamine reaction.
+Here are my top tips for dealing with the symptoms of histamine intolerance and the flare of a histamine reaction.

 If you're experiencing a histamine reaction, try chewing on fresh ginger or pouring boiling hot water over sliced ginger to make fresh ginger tea.
-In general, you can also drink ginger tea before bed to act as a natural antihistamine and prevent histamine reactions.
+In general, you can also drink ginger tea before bed to act as a natural antihistamine and prevent histamine reactions at night.

-2) Mast cell stabilizers - One way to calm you histamine reaction is to stabilize mast cells in order to slow the natural release of histamine in response to your sensitivity.
+2) Mast cell stabilizers - One way to calm you histamine reaction is to stabilize mast cells in order to slow the natural release of histamine.
 This method can also boost your body's natural histamine tolerance so that you can consume more foods with fewer symptoms.

-It's important to choose a supplement specially formulated to address histamine intolerance via multiple routes such as Anti-Hist which is an all-natural antihistamine that contains a selection of natural ingredients working together to help stop histamine release and regain tolerance.
+It's important to choose a supplement specially formulated to address histamine intolerance via multiple routes, choose an all-natural antihistamine that contains a selection of natural ingredients working together to help stop histamine release and regain tolerance.
+My favorite product is the Anti-Hist formula, which combines optimal amounts of natural antihistamine to stop histamine intolerance symptoms in their tracks.

-3) Keep a food diary - By paying attention to the foods you react to, you will be able to build up a list of foods to avoid that is relevant to you.
-Make sure you are including all of the relevant information rather than just foods.
+3) Keep a food diary - By paying attention to the foods you react to, you will be able to build up a list of foods to avoid while you're finding out and addressing the root cause of your histamine intolerance.
+Make sure you are including all of the relevant information in addition to foods such as your symptoms and their severity, how long they last as well as any additional notes that may be helpful to refer to.
 I've put together an food diary you can print out and use.

 4) Diamine oxidase - It's possible to take DAO in supplement form to increase the breakdown of histamine within the body and assist with a histamine reaction.
 The Unitee DAO supplement is the best option that we've created with 100% clean and natural ingredients, specifically for histamine intolerant individuals.

 5) Pea sprouts - Pea sprouts are a great option in addition to using DAO supplements.
-When seeds sprout, they produce DAO, and pea sprouts have even been found to have the highest DAO levels (10).
-You can sprout peas in water, preferably in the dark for 10-12 days, then blend in a smoothie (roots and all) and consume fresh.
+When seeds sprout, they produce DAO, and pea sprouts have been found to have the highest DAO levels (10).
+You can sprout peas in water, preferably in the dark for 10-12 days, then consume them fresh as is, or blend them into a smoothie, roots and all.

-6) Avoid histamine releasing triggers and allergens - Any allergies you have will trigger histamine release, so learning what these are and avoiding them is key to keeping histamine reactions to a minimal.
+6) Avoid histamine releasing triggers and allergens - Any allergies you have will trigger histamine release, so learning what these are and avoiding them is key to keeping histamine reactions to a minimum.
 Remember, it's not all about food.
 Histamine release can be triggered by medications, skin creams, sunscreen, face wipes, airborne irritants and household products.
+Keep dust in your home at bay with regular cleaning, and use an air purifier if you need to.

 7) Histamine-friendly probiotics - If gut flora imbalance is contributing to your histamine overload, a probiotic may help re-establish balance.
 But, be sure to choose a probiotic formulated to promote histamine degradation - otherwise, regular probiotics can often make symptoms worse as the bacteria will naturally produce histamine.
 I recommend trying out this hypoallergenic, low histamine probiotic, which is one of the few histamine-safe probiotics on the market.

 Focusing on gut health is a method to not only prevent histamine reactions before they happen but, begin improving and healing your intolerance, and making histamine reactions less frequent in the first place.
-Eating a healthy, low histamine diet that contains all of your essential nutrients while also focussing on your gut bacteria is a great start to this.
+Eating a healthy, low histamine diet that contains all of your essential nutrients while also focussing on your gut bacteria is a great place to start.

 9) Implement a well-rounded low histamine diet - Remember, it's not just high histamine foods that can trigger a histamine reaction.
-Histamine releasing foods or foods which are high in precursors for histamine can also cause symptoms, even if the food isn't high in histamine itself.
+Histamine releasing foods or foods that are high in precursors of histamine can also cause symptoms, even if the food isn't high in histamine itself.

-These food can be hard to identify, which is why I've created a low histamine food list that includes all histamine symptom triggers and identifies more food culprits than your typical low histamine diet.
+These foods can be hard to identify, which is why I've created a low histamine food list, which can help you to identify more food culprits that may be contributing to your histamine intolerance.
 Click the button below to get your free copy:

 Get the Diet